By: Janet Ungless

 Don’t forget about your sleep.

 Good-quality sleep is the foundation of our overall well-being, and that includes our cardiovascular health.
-In fact, sleep is so essential to heart health that a 2020 study recommended that the AHA add sleep to their official Simple 7 list of heart-health-boosting daily habits, right next to actions like quitting smoking and losing weight.
+In fact, sleep is so essential to heart health that in June 2022, the AHA granted sleep its well-deserved place on its flagship heart-health checklist, Life’s Essential 8.

 So how does sleep affect heart health?